 How long will it take for my order to reach me?

 If your order is received by 1pm, we will send it out the same day.
-UK mainland deliveries are most likely to arrive the following working day.
+Our standard delivery service uses Royal Mail on a tracked 48 hour period, but you can upgrade to a next working day DPD delivery if required.

 I am not sure exactly which product to order?